 The process is pretty similar with Tide – again, you’ll need to provide some personal details as well as the name of your company and the industry you work in.

 You can sign up for an account with either provider in a matter of minutes, and your card will arrive within a few days.
-What’s more, if you need to register as a limited company, Tide will help you do this at the same time as opening your account and even pay the incorporation fee on your behalf.
+What’s more, if you need to register as a limited company, Tide will help you do this at the same time as opening your account and you’ll benefit from a reduced incorporation fee.

 - Winner: Tide – it’s close, but Tide wins for helping businesses register as a limited company at the same time.